 The Peel Ports, Boarding and Landing Code of Safe Practice, is an adaptation of THE EMBARKATION & DISEMBARKATION OF PILOTS CODE OF SAFE PRACTICE; a document prepared jointly by the Marine/Pilotage Working Group of the British Ports Association (BPA) and the UK Major Ports Group (UKMPG) and the Technical & Training Committee of the United Kingdom Maritime Pilots Association (UKMPA).

 Where appropriate, additions (in red Italics) have been added to this document to meet the specific conditions encountered at our ports.

-The UKMPA code is designed to assist Competent Harbour Authority (CHA's) and pilot organisations, in providing the basis for establishing safe operating procedures for pilot boarding and landing operations which should be derived by appropriate and thorough risk assessment.
+The UKMPA code is designed to assist Competent Harbour Authority (CHA's) and pilot organisations, to establish safe operating procedures for all pilot boarding and landing operations, derived by risk assessment.

-This 2017 revised edition of the Code of Safe Practice for the Embarkation and Disembarkation of Pilots is considered to be essential reading for all those involved in the Pilotage Service.
+This 2021 revised edition of the Code of Safe Practice for the Embarkation and Disembarkation of Pilots is considered to be essential reading for all those involved in the Pilotage Service.

 The transfer of a Pilot between pilot boat and ship presents significant risks that need to be carefully managed.
-The purpose of this Document is to give guidance about the best practices and to improve the control of these risks within Peel Ports.
+This Code gives guidance to improve the control of these risks.

 This document is produced by Peel Ports as the basis for establishing safe operating procedures for boarding and landing operations across the group which should be underpinned by appropriate and thorough risk assessment.
 This Code will assist Peel Ports in establishing safe operating procedures which are specific to each area of operation and which are to be derived by appropriate risk assessment.

-Operational procedures are to be developed locally at each port under the policies within this document, the local procedures will be developed following risk assessment
+Operational procedures are to be developed locally at each port under the policies within this document, the local procedures will be developed following risk assessment.